HIGGSSAM/edts/README.md

 ConfMaker $mol
 ```
 * This requires the optimised geometry in a zmat format and saved as $mol.zmat and a $mol.input file containing all the desired rotated diheral angles.
-* the .input format can be found in ConfMaker.f
+* The .input format can be found in ConfMaker.f

 ### EDTS_autorun_part1-3.pl